VirtualGL/buildscripts/README.md

 the DMG (<http://www.cmake.org>) and add **/Applications/CMake.app/Contents/bin** to the `PATH`.

-Xcode 4.6.x (available at <https://developer.apple.com/downloads> --
+Xcode 4.1 or later (available at <https://developer.apple.com/downloads> --
 Apple ID required.)
-The build scripts need this in order to produce VirtualGL binaries that are backward compatible with OS X 10.7.
-Xcode should be installed under **/Applications/Xcode46.app**.

 XQuartz must be installed (XQuartz provides the X11 headers and link libraries.)